michaelmengistu/ARM-Processor-Implementation/README.md

 ## How to compile and run the Test:
-- compile to a executable by typing `iverilog -o singlecycle ALU.v DataMemory.v InstructionMemory-1.v nextpc.v RegisterFile.v SignExtender.v Control.v Processor.v ProcessorTest.v`
+- compile to a executable by using `iverilog -o singlecycle ALU.v DataMemory.v InstructionMemory-1.v nextpc.v RegisterFile.v SignExtender.v Control.v Processor.v ProcessorTest.v`
-- run executable by typing `./singlecycle`
+- run executable by using `./singlecycle`
-- view wavefrom by typing `gtkwave singlecycle.vcd`
+- view wavefrom by using `gtkwave singlecycle.vcd`

 ## ARMv8 Instructions currently supported:
 - ADD